luis22d/ZeroTrace-Stealer/README.md

 - **Cryptocurrency Wallets:**
   - Captures wallet files and sensitive information from installed wallet applications.
 - **File Collection:**
   - Targets specific directories or file types for extraction.

+- **And Alot More That I Can't Describe!!!**